openearth/xbeach-docs/docs/xbeach_manual.rst

    Effect a variation in s for the direction spreading of wave energy

-.. _partable-jonswap:

-.. partable:: Overview of available keywords in JONSWAP definition file
+.. table:: Overview of available keywords in JONSWAP definition file Hm0

-   Hm0
      :description: Hm0 of the wave spectrum, significant wave height [m]
      :range:       0.0 - 5.0